Why PSVR 2 (Almost Certainly) Won’t Work On PC Any Time Soon

 Why Sony (Likely) Won’t Do It

-Just like its predecessor, PlayStation VR2 adds value to the PlayStation ecosystem, which Sony hopes will give consumers another reason to choose PlayStation over Xbox.
+Just like its predecessor, PSVR 2 adds value to the PlayStation ecosystem, which Sony hopes will give consumers another reason to choose it over Xbox.
 Microsoft offers Games Pass and backwards compatibility, but PlayStation arguably has stronger first-party exclusives.
 And soon, PlayStation will have a VR system too.
 Buying a PS5 means you’re just $550 away from high-end VR, unlike with Xbox, where you’d still need to purchase a gaming PC.

 Consoles are typically sold at near cost price or with a thin margin.
-Sony and Microsoft make their actual gaming profits from services and the cut they get from each game sold.
-If PSVR 2 were to support SteamVR, Sony would be handing its PSVR 2 software profit over to Valve, with little-to-no benefit of their own.
+Sony and Microsoft make the actual profit from services and the cut they get from each game sold.
+If PSVR 2 were to support SteamVR, Sony would be handing its PSVR 2 software profit over to Valve, with no benefit of their own.

 While it’s possible Sony could launch its own PC-based platform for VR, there’s still hardware considerations that make the prospect unlikely.
 PSVR 2 uses a single cable carrying both video and tracking data over USB-C, so at minimum PC VR support would likely require an adapter.
 It would also require porting the tracking system, getting the core rendering tech to work around the oddities of Windows (which took Oculus and Valve years), and supporting a wide variety of PC hardware.